Energy efficient – somewhat. But how about quality?

 If you are tempted to consider Lennox air conditioners one by the ‘economical’ argument, remember to include in your assessment of ‘economy’ not just the sticker price (and any promised rebates) but the operating costs (efficiency, as I pointed out early, has a direct bearing on what you’ll pay to run the unit), and maintenance costs (either for an annual maintenance costs, or the cost of the service call, parts and labor when things go wrong and you don’t have a service contract).

 Remember, your objective is to stay comfortable at the lowest possible cost to you and the environment.
-The low sticker price you can pay for Lennox air conditioners, followed by leaking refrigerant, frequent maintenance calls, or a compressor that won’t run is not the way to achieve that goal.
+The low sticker price you can pay for the less efficient Lennox air conditioners, followed by leaking refrigerant, frequent maintenance calls, or a compressor that won’t run is not the way to achieve that goal.
 And throwing solar panels on your roof won’t do much good if the coils are busted.
 Go for a quality system with ultra high efficiency, and you can relax in comfort knowing the extra up-front cost will be more than offset in long-term savings and far fewer headaches.

 0 replies